lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 The results of executing the UseCase are passed as output to the UseCaseOutput protocol.

 Even when the Entities do not require processing to create the required output, they are never passed directly to the UseCaseOutput.
 The results are passed in a form known as the PresentationModel.
-The Presentation Model contains only the data that will be required for the output display.
+The Presentation Model contains only the data that will be required for the output display for this UseCase.
 The data is not converted for output.

 A presentation model can be passed as a struct or as simple scalars - whatever is most convenient.
 When a struct is used, a good practice is to initialize the struct with the Entity.